mirbyte/Android-Archiver/README.md

 ## Known Issues

-- Progress bar sometimes works sometimes not
+- Progress bar and speed calculation sometimes works sometimes not
 - File modification times may not be preserved exactly
 - Some system files may be skipped due to Android permissions
 - Very large transfers (100GB+) may take several hours